Esylus/Coding-Standards/3_TestingStandards.md

 ## 8. Acceptance Testing

-* Project is submitted to the client or a 3rd party company for testing purposes.
-They may conduct a wide range of tests depending on the what they have been requested to do.
+* User acceptance testing is a process where an application is tested for business requirement acceptability and validates the end-to-end business flow.
+* Acceptance tests are created by business customers and articulated in business domanin languages.
+Ideally it is a collaboration between business customers, business analysts, testers and developers.
+* It consists of test suites which involve multiple test cases and each test case contains input data as well as expected output.
-* User Acceptance Testing is typically performed by a business user.
+* User Acceptance Testing is typically performed by the client, other business user or 3rd party testing company.

-**FIND SOME MORE INFO ABOUT ACCEPTANCE TESTING**

 ### 8.1 Acceptance Testing Guidlines

-**FIND SOME GUIDELINES AND PUT HERE ONCE UNDERSTOOD**
+* The official business requirements should be available and used to develop the the test cases around.
+* Test cases should also be developed around real world scenarios of end users.
+* The actual testing should be carried out in a replica of the production environment using all external factors that the production environment will encounter.

+### 8.2 Acceptance Testing Deliverables

+1. Test plan - This outlines the testing strategy.
+2. Acceptance test cases - The test cases help the team to effectively test the application in the acceptance test environment.
+3. Test Results and error reports - This is a log of all the test cases executed and the actual results.
+3. Installation instructions - This is a document which helps to install the sysetm in production environments.
+4. Documentation materials - Tested and updated user documentation and training materials are finalized during user acceptance testing.
+5. User Acceptance Signoff - This is the final signoff that system, documentation and training materials have passed all tests with acceptable margins.

 ## 9. Regression Testing

-* Regression : "when you fix one bug, you introduce several new bugs".
+**Because when you fix one bug, you introduce several new bugs**

 * Regression testing is testing that is done to verify that code change in the software does not impact the existing functionality of the product.
-Ensures the product works fine as previous with the newly added functionality or any change in the existing feature or once the bug fix is done.
+It ensures the product works fine as previous with the newly added functionality or any change in the existing feature or once the bug fix is done.
 Previously executed test cases are re-executed in order to verify the impact of change.
 * Regression testing is like a verification method.
-Test cases are generally automated as test cases are required to execute again and again and running the same test cases again and again manually is time consuming and tedious one too.
+Test cases are generally automated as test cases are required to execute again and again and running the same test cases again and again manually is time consuming and tedious.
 * Regression means retesting the unchanged parts of the application as well as the modified parts.
-* Regression tests methodology - Re-run the previous tests.
-Compare the current results with previously executed test results.

-* Various types of regression tests:
+* Take a look at your test cases and determine if you will have to do a full, partial or unit regression.
-1. Unit regression - done during the unit testing phase and a code is tested in isolation.
+1. Unit regression - Done during the unit testing phase where code is tested in isolation.
 Any dependencies on the unit to be tested are blocked so that the unit can be tested individually without any discrepency.
-2. Partual Regression - done to verify that the code works fine even when the changes have been done in the code and that the unit is integrated with the unchanged oralready existing code.
+2. Partial Regression - done to verify that the code works fine even when the changes have been done in the code and that the unit is integrated with the unchanged or already existing code.
 3. Complete regression - done when a change in code is done on a number of modules and also if the change impact of a change in any other module is uncertain.
 Product as a whole is regressed to check any changes because of the changed code.

 ### 9.1 Regression Testing Guidlines

-* Understand what kind of changes have been made to the software
 * Analyze and determine what modules/parts of the software might be impacted – the development and BA teams can be instrumental in providing this information
-* Take a look at your test cases and determine if you will have to do a full, partial or unit regression.
-Identify the ones that will fit your situation
-* Schedule the time and test away!s

-* Process as outlined in https://www.softwaretestinghelp.com/regression-testing-tools-and-methods/
-1. Prepare a Test suite for Regression considering the points mentioned in “How to select Regression Test suite”?
+* Prepare a Test suite for Regression testing considering what kind of changes have been made to the software.
-2. Automate all the test cases of the test suite.
+* Automate all the test cases of the test suite.
+* Run the regression tests which should include all previous tests.
+Compare the current results with previously executed test results.
-3. Update the Regression suite whenever it is required like if any new defect which is not covered in the test case is found, and a test case for the same should be updatedin the test suite so that the testing is not missed for the same next time.
+* Update the Regression suite whenever it is required like if any new defect which is not covered in the test case is found, and a test case for the same should be updatedin the test suite so that the testing is not missed for the same next time.
 Regression test suite should be managed properly by continuously updating the test cases.
-4. Execute the Regression test cases whenever there is any change in the code, the bug is fixed, new functionality is added, an enhancement to the existing functionality isdone etc.
+* Execute the Regression test cases whenever there is any change in the code, a bug is fixed, new functionality is added or any enhancement is done to the existing functionality.
-5. Create a test execution Report which includes Pass/Fail status of the executed test cases.
+* Create a test execution Report which includes Pass/Fail status of the executed test cases.